 Aboriginal people are the first Australians and are widely recognised as the oldest civilisation in the world.
-YMAC represents 24 different Aboriginal Traditional Owner groups, each with their own distinct country, culture and identity.
+YMAC represents several different Aboriginal Traditional Owner groups, each with their own distinct country, culture and identity.
 These living cultures are maintained though languages, ceremonies beliefs, music, art, laws and creation stories.

-YMAC’s representative area covers over one-third of Western Australia, with offices in Perth, Geraldton, Hedland, and Broome.
+YMAC’s representative area is equivalent to approximately one-third of the size of Western Australia, with offices in Perth, Geraldton, Hedland, Denham and Broome.

 Yamatji means Aboriginal ‘man’ in the Murchison and Gascoyne.